What is the best heat transfer vinyl for t-shirts?

 Let us know your experiences and thoughts on which is the best brand of HTV in the comment section below.

-READ: The 13 Best Heat Press Machines For Beginners
+FIND OUT: The 10 Best Heat Press Machines For Beginners

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)